Bloc/meteor-chat-checkpoints/02-up-and-running.md

 $ meteor create jabberblocy
 ```

-You can choose your own name for your chat app, but at Bloc, we believe in terrible plays-on-words, so we've named ours JabberBlocy (we'll also be referring to the app by that name for the rest of the tutorial, so if you've chosen a different name, keep that in mind).
-Check to make sure the app creation went through properly by running `ls <app name>` in your current directory.
+You can choose your own name for your chat app, but at Bloc, we believe in terrible play-on-words.
+In that spirit we've named ours JabberBlocy.
+We'll also be referring to the app by that name for the rest of the tutorial, so if you've chosen a different name, keep that in mind.
+Check to make sure the app was created properly by running `ls <app name>` in your current directory.
 You should see three files, all with an eponymous name to your app.

 ```bash
 jabberblocy.css